hdsu-bioquant/r4sc2024/day1/day1_updated/07-Profiling_cells.md

 # Profiling cells

+In the context of single-cell RNA-seq (scRNA-seq), cell profiling refers to the process of characterizing individual cells based on their gene expression patterns to understand their identity, functional state, and potential biological roles.

+Briefly, cell profiling aims to answer questions such as:

+* What cell types are present in the sample?
+For example, neurons, T cells, macrophages, or epithelial cells.
+What is the state of each cell?

+* Cells of the same type may differ in activation status, cell cycle phase, differentiation stage, or response to stimuli such as infection or treatment.
+How heterogeneous is the population?
+Cell profiling reveals subpopulations that would be masked in bulk RNA-seq experiments.

+## Markers visualization

 First, we will take top 10 ranked genes based in Log FC and visualize their expression in clusters using a heatmap representation.